nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-set-up-basic-ios-routing-with-react-native.md

 };
 ```

-it allows us to add an initial route property to our component.
+it allows us to add an `initialRoute` property to our component.
 Notice we specify a `component`, a `title`, and any properties we want to pass to it.

 Whenever our main component is rendered, it will render this `NavigatorIOS` component which will then go and render `MyView`.
 Then inside of `MyView` what we're allowed to do is we're allowed to treat our navigation or our routing almost like it's an array, like we're pushing and popping from it.